BrianSemiglia/CombineCacheMap/README.md

     }
 }

-// You can provide your own cache.
-NSCache is the default and a persistent one (.diskCache) is also available. events.cacheMap(cache: MyCache()) { x -> Value in
+// Use your own cache or the included .nsCache and .diskCache stores. events.cacheMap(cache: MyCache()) { x -> Value in
     expensiveOperation(x)
 }